Yale-EEB723/finalproject/README.md

 Now that we have aligned and trimmed our sequences its time to build our gene tree We further store a copy of our gene trees into newick format.
-For tree building see script XXX
+For tree building see script diego-ellis-soto/finalproject/Cleaned_code/4_phylotree.sh

 # --- --- --- --- --- --- --- --- --- --- --- ---
 # [G] Visualizing the gene tree